pja010/MasterMindGame/README.md

 ## Team Information
 Per Astrom, Guillermo Torres
 ## Project Information
-*An implementation of the board game "Mastermind"
 We have done an implementation of the game "Mastermind" in a single-player form with two files called CodeSequence and MasterMind.
-Other Files include three UML Diagrams and two test files for both main programs.*
+Other Files include three UML Diagrams and two test files for both main programs.
 ## How to run it
-*In order to play the game, you will need to run the main method in the MasterMind file which will open up the console on the bottom in order for you to try to guess the code solution.*
+*In order to play the game, run the main method in the MasterMind file which will open up the console on the bottom in order for you to try to guess the code solution.*